 The final results of the project will be made publicly available on CD and DVD, and in the form of video installations that presents a selection of the musical responses submitted during the working process.
 The video installations will also form an opportunity for live responses from various musicians.
 The artist Jeremy Welsh will take charge of developing these video installations.
 Other presentational formats will include public concerts, seminars and studio sessions.

-One major resource for this project is the international network built up by PhD research fellow Annbjørg Lien and Project leader Professor Bjørn Ole Rasch, which was documented recently in Khoom Loy (2012), an album nominated for a Norwegian Grammy Spellemann prize in 2012.
+One major resource for this project is the international network built up by PhD research fellow Annbjørg Lien and Project leader Professor Bjørn Ole Rasch, which has been documented in their own album releases, most of them nominated for the Norwegian Grammy Spellemann prize.

 Assistant project leader and research fellow Ingolv Haaland also has several years’ experience of working with musical projects in Southeast Asia and The Middle East.